aws/karpenter-provider-aws/website/content/en/preview/concepts/setup.md

 * Partition: Any time an ARN is used, it includes the partition name to identify where the object is found.
 In most cases, that partition name is `aws`.
 However, it could also be `aws-cn` (for China Regions) or `aws-us-gov` (for AWS GovCloud US Regions).

-## Create instance profile (KarpenterNodeInstanceProfile)
+# Node Authorization in cloudformation.yaml

+The following sections of the `cloudformation.yaml` file set up permissions related to what Kubernetes nodes created by Karpenter can do with EC2 and other AWS features.
+In particular, this involves setting up an instance profile and attaching a node role to that profile with the following objects:

+* KarpenterNodeInstanceProfile
+* KarpenterNodeRole

+## KarpenterNodeInstanceProfile
 This section creates an [EC2 Instance Profile](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) that includes the node role named `KarpenterNodeRole`, with the cluster name appended.
 For example, with a cluster name of `joe-karpenter-demo`, the instance profile name would look like:

 `KarpenterNodeInstanceProfile-joe-karpenter-demo`